git-pull/website/code_explorer/django-vs-flask-2017.rst

 Which is better
 ===============

-This is going to be a real comparison with the gloves off.
 I have used both extensively and have want to want to save technical decision makers time.

 Since this is 2017, I had to grab the latest Flask to refresh my memory and see what's changed.
 But let's keep this going every year.